adelezaini/GEO9300-Gap-Busters/README.md

 # GEO9300-Gap-Busters
-Some machine learning methods (e.g., BART, LSTM, ROC/AUC curves, etc.) are explored as data-filling methods.
-The dataset is from an eddy covariance flux tower at Tuddal, which experienced power cuts from insufficient solar panel supply.
-The post-processed dataset is thus analyzed with frequency/extreme events analysis and PCA.
+Six machine learning methods (BART, LSTM, Random Forest, XGBoost, Multiple Linear Regression, ANN) are explored as data-filling methods.
+The methods are tested on a synthetic dataset created by a developed model (Skadi).